worldbank/wb-reproducible-research-repository/guidance/virtual_reproducibility_verification_protocol.md

      - Outputs (tables, figures, etc.)
      - Dataset hash file (`data_hash_report.csv`)
      - Environment file (`ado` folder or `renv.lock`)
      - Log file with timestamps (optional)
+     - Technical specifications of the computer where the code was executed: OS, processor, RAM memory, and software version
    - If the package takes **more than one hour**, the author shares these items **after the session**:
      - Output files
      - Dataset hash file